mawaddahH/Pick-a-Date-in-any-Online-Date-Widget/README.md

 ---
 ## Question
-Create an automation script using Selenium to pick a date.
+Create an automation script using Selenium to pick a date, Use any website with a drag and drop option.
 - STEP 1: Find the website (to pick the date)
 - STEP 2: Evoke the browser
 - STEP 3: Navigate to website